Manuelcoder02/Discord-mobile-clone/README.md

 # Discord-mobile-clone
-This is a clone website of Discord but only available for mobile screen.
+This is a clone website of Discord but only available for mobile screen and it was coded on Phone.